igvteam/igv.js/doc/embedding.md

 #Browser Initialization#

-The IGV.js browser is a javascript object easily embeddable in web pages.
+The IGV.js browser is a javascript object designd to be embedded in web pages.
 The object is created and initialized with the function

-    igv.createBrowser(div, options)
+    igv.createBrowser(div, config)

-The first argument is the parent div.
-IGV  inserts itself into the dom here.
-The second argument is an object defining  configuration options, described.
-The following example shows initialization with two tracks:  genomic sequence and gene annotations.
+The first argument is the parent div, the browser object is inserted into the dom as a child of this object.
+The second argument is an object defining configuration options.
+The example below initializes igv with a single annotation track:

-        options = {
+        config = {
             showKaryo: false,
             showNavigation: true,
+            reference: {
               fastaURL: "//dn7ywbm9isq8j.cloudfront.net/genomes/seq/hg19/hg19.fasta",
-            cytobandURL: "//dn7ywbm9isq8j.cloudfront.net/genomes/seq/hg19/cytoBand.txt",
+              cytobandURL: "//dn7ywbm9isq8j.cloudfront.net/genomes/seq/hg19/cytoBand.txt"
+            }
             tracks: [
-                {
-                    type: "sequence"
-                    order: 9999
-                },
                 {
                     url: "//dn7ywbm9isq8j.cloudfront.net/annotations/hg19/genes/gencode.v18.collapsed.bed",
                     label: "Genes",